Here are some tips for making the most of your garden firepit.

 A garden firepit can be more than just a centrepiece for a relaxed evening in the garden – it’s also great for cooking!

-You can use your firepit as a makeshift barbeque using a grill grate.
+You can use your firepit as a makeshift barbeque by using a grill grate.
 Place it above the fire and start cooking.
-One thing to note is that the heat distribution likely is lower than on a more traditional coal barbeque.
+One thing to note is that the heat distribution is likely lower than on a more traditional coal barbeque.
 This means it’s best to use it for food that only needs to be heated up or food resistant to longer cooking times.

 6. Recycle the ash